5 WAYS R&D TAX RELIEF CAN GET MONEY BACK INTO YOUR BUSINESS

 1. R&D Tax Relief for a business with no previous claims

 An SME company that qualifies for R&D Tax Credits can receive an extra deduction of 130% of qualifying costs against their taxable profits.
 This is in addition to the 100% revenue deduction already given.
 For loss-making companies, the loss can be given up (so can’t be used in future) for an immediate tax credit equating to a maximum of 33.4% of the qualifying costs.
-Claims can be backdated for costs incurred up to a maximum of 3 years ago.
+Claims can be made up to 2 years AFTER the end of the accounting year in which you incurred the costs.
+This means you can claim for costs that were incurred up to 3 years ago.